spsforks/SCons-scons-wiki/UpdateOnlySomeVariables.md

                 del env[key]
 ```

 The version below is left for history.
 It has the following problem I experienced.
 If an option is added to variables with a default value of None, then it should not be modified in the environment if it is not found in the arguments.
 This is good for values where you only want to modify the value if the user specifies it, but if not, leave it as is.
 An example could be CFLAGS/etc:  If it is not in the arguments, don't modify it in the environment.
-The problem is, if the internal environment somehow has the value but the external environment does not, then during [UpdateSome](UpdateSome), the internal environment's value will not be modified, but it will be copied to the external environment, modifying it even though the default value for the option was None.
+The problem is, if the internal environment somehow has the value but the external environment does not, then during `UpdateSome`, the internal environment's value will not be modified, but it will be copied to the external environment, modifying it even though the default value for the option was None.

 ```python